-Overeating is becoming even more common in our culture of food abundance, advertising, and the addictive properties of man-altered foods.
+Overeating is becoming even more common in an age of food abundance, advertising, and the addictive properties of man-altered foods.

-Although both sexes can struggle with eating too much, I’m gearing this article toward women simply because I’ve heard their stories most often through emails.
+Although both sexes can struggle with eating too much, I’m gearing this article toward women simply because I’ve heard our stories most often through emails.

-Here are the top 10 reasons women eat too much, gleaned from my emails over the 10 years TBYT has been online (in no particular order):
+Here are the top 10 reasons women eat too much, gleaned from my emails over the 12 years that takebackyourtemple.com has been online.

 1. Permissible Self Care

 You may feel guilty or that it is selfish to take time for yourself and have become so busy taking care of everyone that you put yourself on the shelf.